Neuroimmunology

 Swaab’s observations concerning oxytocin neuron depletion in Prader-Willi syndrome are interesting given the accumulating evidence that oxytocin is an important neuromodulator in facilitating facial recognition of emotional states, peer recognition, and interpersonal bonding behavior (57; 56).

-Postmortem transcriptional analysis of hypothalamic tissue in Prader-Willi patients reported by Bochukova and colleagues identified increased expression of genes that signal hunger and proinflammatory genes (13).
+Postmortem transcriptional analysis of hypothalamic tissue in patients with Prader-Willi reported by Bochukova and colleagues identified increased expression of genes that signal hunger and proinflammatory genes (11).
 Upregulated genes were located predominantly in microglial cells.
 There was downregulation of neuronal genes, including genes that signal fed state and genes associated with neurogenesis, synaptic plasticity, and neurotransmitter release.
-Specifically, the authors noted decreased levels of oxytocin mRNA (supporting Swaab’s 1997 neuropathological study) and decreased levels of brain derived neurotrophic factor (BDNF) and its receptor, trkB (NTRK2), mutations to which have previously been associated with symptoms that overlap with the Prader Willi phenotype.
-Addition of BDNF to a SNORD116 deficient human neuroblastoma cell line partially improved neuronal growth, suggesting decreased BDNF/NTRK2 expression may contribute to the neurodysgenesis and/or neurodegeneration associated with Prader-Willi syndrome (13).
+Specifically, the authors noted decreased levels of oxytocin mRNA (supporting Swaab’s 1997 neuropathological study) and decreased levels of brain derived neurotrophic factor (BDNF) and its receptor, trkB (NTRK2), mutations to which have previously been associated with symptoms that overlap with the Prader-Willi phenotype.
+Addition of BDNF to a SNORD116 deficient human neuroblastoma cell line partially improved neuronal growth, suggesting decreased BDNF/NTRK2 expression may contribute to the neurodysgenesis or neurodegeneration associated with Prader-Willi syndrome (11).

 Endocrinological aspects.
-There has been speculation that the hyperphagia in Prader-Willi syndrome might be linked to aberrations in levels of 2 closely related circulating peptides, ghrelin and obestatin.
-Ghrelin is a stomach-derived orexigenic compound that induces fat deposition by increasing food intake and decreasing fat utilization, particularly in conditions of starvation and cachexia (50).
-In contrast, obestatin decreases food intake and decelerates gastric emptying, reducing body weight (19; 133).
+There has been speculation that the hyperphagia in Prader-Willi syndrome might be linked to aberrations in levels of two closely related circulating peptides, ghrelin and obestatin.
+Ghrelin is a stomach-derived orexigenic compound that induces fat deposition by increasing food intake and decreasing fat utilization, particularly in conditions of starvation and cachexia.
+In contrast, obestatin decreases food intake and decelerates gastric emptying, reducing body weight.
 Both compounds are derived from the posttranslational cleavage of the same gene product, preproghrelin.
 In principle, either excessive levels of ghrelin or inadequate levels of obestatin might lead to hyperphagia and obesity.

 These somewhat conflicting findings suggest that ghrelin may not be the direct cause of hyperphagia in Prader-Will syndrome but that its elevated plasma concentrations may be secondary to a more fundamental defect that has not yet been identified.
 This conclusion is supported by a controlled trial of octreotide, a potent suppressor of ghrelin production.
 As expected, Prader-Willi subjects taking octreotide had a significant and sustained reduction in ghrelin levels; there were no significant changes, however, in food-seeking behaviors and body mass index (51).

-Dysregulation of the growth hormone/insulin-like growth factor 1 axis is prominent in the majority of patients with Prader Willi syndrome.
-Pituitary growth hormone reserve levels decrease with age, which may, at least in part, contribute to the changes in growth velocity observed in older children and adolescents (75).
+Dysregulation of the growth hormone/insulin-like growth factor 1 axis is prominent in most patients with Prader-Willi syndrome.
+Pituitary growth hormone reserve levels decrease with age, which may, at least in part, contribute to the changes in growth velocity observed in older children and adolescents (77).

 • Both sexes are affected equally. |